 Out of four interviews, three will be algorithmic questions.
 One will be a system design question.

-For Algorithemic questions, you will have to write your code on a paper or on a whiteboard.
+For Algorithmic questions, you will have to write your code on a paper or on a whiteboard.
 You can use any programming language.
 You will have to provide the runtime and/or memory complexity of your program.
 You will have about 40 minutes to finish your question.
-If you complete it early, the interviewer may ask you a different question.
+If you complete it early, the interviewer may ask you a second question.

 Same goes for the design question.
 You have to draw the design diagram on the paper/whiteboard and explain your question to the interviewer.
 Similarly, you will have about 40 minutes to complete the question.